Training Weapons in Tomiki Aikido

 - Never casually use your foot to kick or move a weapon

-- Never throw or toss a weapon
+- Never throw or toss a weapon in the dojo

 - Never fiddle, play, flip or perform party tricks with a weapon in the dojo